 Now this condition has a name, as you might expect.
 It is called, Seasonal Affective Disorder, or SAD for short.
 This perfectly describes how many of these people feel.
 In some northern areas of North America and Europe, where we have this climate without a lot of sun exposure during this time, it might lay as many as 10% of the population low for these winter months.
 A great many of these 10% are women.
 It appears to affect women more than men.
 And it may be because women do not tend to get outside as much as men do.
 But then, it may be gender thing.
 I am not sure.
 These are what the stats seem to say.

-Now physically, scientists believe that SAD affects people because of their lack of exposure to sunlight.
+Physically, scientists believe that SAD affects people because of their lack of exposure to sunlight.
 Oftentimes, they will suggest spending time under a sun-lamp, or a full-spectrum light therapy.
 This seems to do wonders for some people because that is what they need.

 Sometimes exercising and outdoor activities are proscribed to just get the blood working—chopping wood, or skiing—to get some folks going.
 They have more energy, and better sense of well being, getting over their symptoms of SAD.